samposihvola/helsinki-weather-app/README.md

 # Weather App

 Python app that retrieves weather data for prompted location from the yr.no API and displays it in a simple format.
+Location coordinates are fetched from the OpenWeatherMap API.

 ![Screencap from the app at work](/resources/commandline-screencap.png)

 Command line, Python & Robot Framework nerdery!
 The next step is to fix all my tests after adding the possibility to prompt a location.
 Check my [test plan](/tests/test_plan.md) for details.
-I am also considering expanding this into a web application, probably with React so that it would render automatically.

 ## Instructions